Fellowship Day and World Community Day

 It is very apt that Fellowship of the Least Coin (FLC) collections are also dedicated at this service because the FLC is a worldwide ecumenical movement of prayer for peace, justice and reconciliation.
 The first FLC ingathering was held at the 1965 World Community Day.

-This special day strengthens the bond and understanding between Church women as they join together in fellowship and worship.
+Sharing through projects and offerings has been one of the main purposes of World Community Day since its beginning in the USA.
+This special day strengthens the bond of understanding between Church women as they join together in fellowship and worship for others.

 In addition to the Special Days above, Australian Church Women